 Item Description Subnet ID The decimal value of the Subnet ID of the Ethernet inter face.
 Maximum value depends on the Subnet ID Width.
 Subnet ID Width The maximum Subnet ID Width depends on your Site.
 Prefix - it is the remainder to 64 bits.
 SSID The unique identifier of WiFi network.
 Broadcast SSID Method of broadcasting the unique identifier of SSID network in beacon frame and type of response to a request for sending the beacon frame.
 Enabled - SSID is broadcasted in beacon frame • Zero length - Beacon frame does not include SSID.
 Requests for sending beacon frame are ignored.
 Clear - All SSID characters in beacon frames are replaced by 0.
 Original length is kept.
 Requests for sending beacon frames are ignored.
 SSID Isolation When enabled, by choosing a zone, a WiFi client connected to this Access Point is not able to communicate with another WiFi client connected to another Access Point, having another zone selected.
 This client still can communicate with a client connected to the same Access Point, unless the Client Isolation is not enabled.
 Client Isolation If checked, the access point will isolate every connected client so they do not see each other (they are in different networks, they cannot PING between each other).
 If unchecked, the access point behavior is like a switch, but wireless - the clients are in the same LAN and can see each other.
 WMM Basic QoS for WiFi networks is enabled by checking this item.
 This version doesn't guarantee network throughput.
 It is suitable for simple applications that require QoS.
-Country Code This option is not available for NAM routers - the "US" country code is set by default on these versions of router.
-Code of the country where the router is installed.
+Country Code Code of the country where the router is installed.
 This code must be entered in ISO 3166-1 alpha-2 format.
-If a country code isn't specified and the router has not implemented a system to determine this code, it will use "US" as the default country code.
-If no country code is specified or if the wrong country code is entered, the router may violate country-specific regulations for the use of WiFi frequency bands.
+If a Country Code is not specified and the router has not implemented a system to determine this code, it will use "NL" for ICR-xxxx-EU and "CN" for ICR-xxxx-CN as the default country code.
+If no Country Code is specified or if the wrong country code is entered, the router may violate country-specific regulations for the use of WiFi frequency bands.
 Follow STA radio settings When enabled and the STA is connected to a foreign AP, the AP's radio settings will be reconfigured based on the settings of the foreign AP that the STA is currently connected to.